Neurological Surgery Residency

-The Neurological Surgery residency program at UT Southwestern Medical School graduated its first resident in 1965.
-Since that time, of the more than 65 who have graduated, three have gone on to become department chairs, and about 20 percent of graduates have entered a career in academic medicine.
+The Neurological Surgery Residency Program at UT Southwestern Medical School graduated its first resident in 1965.
+Since that time, of the more than 75 who have graduated, three have gone on to become department chairs, and about 20 percent of graduates have entered a career in academic medicine.

 Our program is seven years in length including one introductory year consisting of general surgery, neurosurgery, and neurocritical care.
-Out of nearly 200 applications received each year, we interview about 30 candidates, and two-to-three residents are selected to enter the training program.
+Out of nearly 300 applications received each year, we interview about 40 candidates, and two-to-three residents are selected to enter the Neurological Surgery Residency Program.

 The Early Years: Mastering Skills